-- be an advantage.
-Be familiar with human rights and health and safety legislation, since these will come into play in the workplace from time to time. - Have a general knowledge of arbitration cases.
-PSAC has achieved many wins over the years (http://psacunion.ca/topics/grievancearbitration), as have other unions, including those falling under the jurisdiction of the Public Service Labour Relations and Employment Board (http://pslreb-crtefp.gc.ca/decisions/decisionsbyyear\e.asp). - Know the duty of fair representation.
+Have a general knowledge of arbitration cases.
+PSAC has achieved many wins over the years (psacunion.ca/topics/grievance-arbitration), as have other unions, including those falling under the jurisdiction of the Federal Public Sector Labour Relations and Employment Board.

+fpslreb-crtespf.gc.ca/decisions/intro_e.asp

+- Know the duty of fair representation.
 Both federal and provincial labour codes include clauses on the union's "duty of fair representation" that is, that all employees in the bargaining unit (not just members who have signed their membership card) have the right to representation from their union.
 As a shop steward, you are at the frontline of this representation.
 Representation may not be arbitrary, discriminatory or carried out in bad faith.
 The union must serve and represent all employees in the bargaining unit equally.
 When you carry out your research and representation with due diligence and seek guidance from others in the union, you are providing fair representation. - Understand the working conditions of the workplace.
-The production requirements how the work is carried out of any workplace inform its workflows and working conditions.
-Be sure to learn about any unique conditions or issues associated with your members' workplaces. - Build a database to manage information pertaining to the following: - rates of pay; - seniority; - current and past grievances; and - individual member information (kept strictly confidential) that is, anything to help you better know and represent the range of
+The production requirements - how the work is carried out - of any workplace inform its workflows and working conditions.
+Be sure to learn about any unique conditions or issues associated with your members' workplaces. - Build a database to manage information pertaining to the following: - rates of pay; - seniority; - current and past grievances; and - individual member information (kept strictly confidential) that is, anything to help you better know and represent the range of members in the bargaining unit, including details of any problems they have had in their workplace.

-- members in the bargaining unit, including details of any problems they have had in their workplace. - Know what is going on with your local/branch, component or PSAC region.
+Know what is going on with your local/branch, component or PSAC region.
 To build the union and get more members engaged, find out what is happening.
 Communicate information about training, conferences, conventions and other activities to the membership.

-• Know yourself.
+Know yourself.
 As you work as a shop steward, you will discover your areas of strength and your limitations.
 Remember that you do not need to be an expert.
 Build a basic understanding and continue to grow your knowledge and expertise.
 Model the behaviour of a lifelong learner.
 Union "know-it-alls" do not create a welcoming atmosphere of inclusion.
 When you come across something you do not know, seek advice and guidance.
 The first step in being an effective communicator is to develop strong listening skills.
 People who listen command the respect of others.